 Sleep Deprivation and Teen Risk Behaviors

-Furthermore, teens who get less sleep tend to engage in risky behaviors, because their impulse control is compromised.
+Furthermore, sleep deprived teens who get less sleep tend to engage in risky behaviors, because their impulse control is compromised.
 A 2015 study found that sleep difficulties and hours of sleep can predict a number of specific problems, including binge drinking, drunk driving, and unprotected sex.

 Learn the top five teen risky behaviors.

 “Substance-related problems such as binge drinking, driving under the influence of alcohol, and risky sexual behavior are more important than others due to their association with reckless driving, automobile accidents, physical injuries and even death, as well as risk for sexually transmitted disease and unplanned pregnancy.” —Maria M. Wong, director of experimental training in the department of psychology at Idaho State University

 In an attempt to work with teens’ “late to bed, late to rise” schedules, a few school districts have experimented with pushing start times later, with definite improvement in teen academic performance, mood, and behavior.
 But most teens still have to get up early.
 Therefore, it’s important for sleep deprived teens to find ways to sleep better and longer.
 These guidelines can help sleep deprived teens.